MENTAL HEALTH CLUB

 CLUB ACTIVITIES

-The MHAC club provide a wide range of activities to educate students and offer support to those experiencing mental health challenges including:
+The mental health club provide a wide range of activities to educate students and offer support to those experiencing mental health challenges.

-- Mental Health Education: These sessions teach students about mental health, how to recognize signs of mental health issues, and where to seek help.
+- Mental Health Education: These sessions teach students about mental health, how to recognise signs of mental health issues, and how to ask for help.
 The goal is to equip students with the tools needed to take charge of their mental well-being and support others.

 - Counselling Services: BHF works closely with school counsellors to offer individual and group counselling sessions.
-To ensure these services are accessible, we set up dedicated counsellor offices, designed to be welcoming spaces where students feel comfortable seeking mental health support.
+To ensure these services are accessible, we set up dedicated counselling spaces in each school, these spaces are designed to be welcoming in order for students to feel comfortable and confident getting mental health support from us.

 - Peer Support through "My Go-to Persons": Each club appoints five students as "My Go-to Persons", who serve as first responders for their peers.
 These students receive advanced training to provide immediate support and guide their peers to further professional help when needed.